shaunjohansen/tiny-rbac/API.md

 ## validateResourceCollection

+A resource collection describes the resources and associated operations in a system.
+This is an optional component and could be used to validate role definitions, or to build UIs for administrators to define roles within the system.

-Validates that an object is in the proper form to be considered a resource collection.
+This function validates that an object is in the proper form to be considered a resource collection.

 ### Parameters